Important Information Regarding COVID-19

 Given all these initiatives and added constraints, appointment times and options will be more limited, so we ask you to be more flexible with your schedules.

 One quick note about the suction devices—obviously dentistry is an aerosol-based occupation and that is how the virus spreads.
 Thus, one of the new regulations is to use high volume suction devices for ALL procedures, and sometimes multiple devices.
-Many of you have already tried out these gizmos in my office in recent months, because I love them and they truly make it easier for both of us.
+Many of you have already tried out these gizmos in my office over the past year because I love them and they truly make it easier for both of us.
 Though they’ve been met with overwhelming positive response, there’s always a few who aren’t in favor.
 I know it may be tough, but it is no longer an option NOT to use them.
 You will have your mouth open–you can still breath through it, or your nose!
 Nothing will be impeding or blocking your airway.
 Sometimes you just have to take a minute to get used to it and then it’s easy-peasy from there, but it is mandatory.

 Stay healthy & PLEASE, PLEASE, PLEASE GET VACCINATED!
 THE SCIENCE IS AMAZING AND REAL.
 Dr. Dina & Taryn-the-Dynamo